|

 Copy and rename the SampleRegistries.xml file into your plugin and add the registries your plugin requires.

-The XML file just needs to be under an Editor
+The XML file just needs to be under an Editor directory and match the

-or labeled with gumpr_registries
+name *Registries.xml or labeled with gumpr_registries.
+For example,

 Follow the steps in the Getting Started section when you are exporting your plugin package.

-For example, to add a registry for plugins in the scope com.coolstuff
+For example, to add a registry for plugins in the scope com.coolstuff:

 <registries>